nerds-and-company/craft3-mail-retry/README.md

 ## Configuring Mail Retry

-You can configure maximum number of automatic retry attempts and the time to reserve between attemts
+You can configure maximum number of automatic retry attempts and the time to reserve between attempts

 ## Using Mail Retry